deduke-men-a-selanna/angel_/Pronunciation.md

 [☞ Sound of ü and y.](https://upload.wikimedia.org/wikipedia/commons/e/ea/Close_front_rounded_vowel.ogg)

-**Therefore, the following vowels sound similar to each other in German.**
+**Therefore, the pronunciation of the following vowels is identical (or approximately identical) in German.**

     a, aa        like     a   in   amor
     ai, ei       like     ai  in   aire
-    au           like     au  in   áureo
     ä, e, ee     like     e   in   merece äu, eu       like     oy  in   hoy
     i, ie, y     like     i   in   mito o, oo        like     o   in   ojo
-    ö            ☞ see remarks above
-    u            like     u   in   fuma
-    ui           like     wi  in   sándwich
     ü, y         ☞ see remarks above

 Stressed syllables